Oh boy, it’s been a crazy week. But not in a bad way. In a good way. In a really good way. A couple of days ago, we went live with our new website.

 Maybe you’ve heard the news.
 We at Usersnap launched a little side project, called bugtrackers.io.
 Displaying stories of digital crafters and showing real people behind pixels, bytes and bug reports.
 That’s the vision for bugtrackers.io.
 Starting with three interviews bugtrackers.io went live on April 16th.
 Following some great feedback on our social media channels as…

-Web browsers got some super powers over the last few years.
+Web browsers got some superpowers over the last few years.
 The increasing speed of the browser engines has pushed browsers from being simple website viewers to a level where they are platforms executing our beloved applications like Gmail and Facebook day in day out.
-Of course, this opened up the door for developers to…
+Of course, this opened up the door for developers to do…